Left- and right-hand traffic: National rail

+Philippines railways are one of the few instances nowadays that had switched sides.
+It originally ran one the left until 2010, but switched to the RHT to match the roads in the country, which also are RHT.

 Jakarta MRT is a train system that uses right-hand traffic, in a country (Indonesia) where roads use left-hand traffic.

 Indonesia is the only country in the world which has RHT for rails (even for newer rail systems such as the LRT and the MRT systems) and LHT for roads.